Will Smart Contracts Replace Middlemen?

 Smart contracts are immutable and distributed.
 This means that once smart contracts are created they can never be tampered with.
 When the code within a smart contract is run, it is also validated by many independent nodes within the network.

-Together these properties mean that smart contracts can be trusted to do what they’re programmed to do.
+Together these properties mean that we can rely on smart contracts to do what they’re programmed to do without needing to trust any intermediary.
 On a public, open-source Blockchain like Ethereum, smart contracts are also visible for all to see.

 Cutting out the middleman sounds like a good idea but it’s not always possible or the wisest thing to do.